 belongs to software WebPAM or SysAid Server or Galleon or RAIDXpert or Maya or Web Help Desk or Enexity SecureLink Gatekeeper or HP ProCurve Manager or Red5 or Sys Aid Server Free or Student Management System or Browster or Maya 6.0 Documentation Server

-by Alias (usa.autodesk.com) or ATI (www.amd.com) or AMD (www.amd.com) or uptime software inc or Tanuki Software (www.tanukisoftware.com) or Promise or ATi (www.amd.com).
+by Tanuki Software (www.tanukisoftware.com) or ATI (www.amd.com) or AMD (www.amd.com) or Alias (usa.autodesk.com) or Promise or ATi (www.amd.com).

-Description: wrapper.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the "My Files" folder or in a subfolder of Windows Temp folder (normally C:\Program Files\Alias\Maya6.0\docs\).
+Description: Wrapper.exe is not essential for the Windows OS and causes relatively few problems.
+Wrapper.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ or in a subfolder of the user's "Documents" folder (normally C:\Program Files\Alias\Maya6.0\docs\).

 There is no description of the program.
 The program is not visible.
 Wrapper.exe is not a Windows core file.
-The process uses ports to connect to a LAN or the Internet.
-Therefore the technical security rating is 68% dangerous, however also read the users reviews.
+The process uses ports to connect to or from a LAN or the Internet.
+Therefore the technical security rating is 66% dangerous, however you should also read the user reviews.